Banana Gingerbread Loaf

 This is a brief overview of the recipe.
 The full list of ingredients and step-by-step instructions are in the recipe card below.

-1. Preheat oven to 350°F. Grease and flour two loaf pans.
+1. Preheat oven to 350°F, then grease and flour two loaf pans.

-3. In a medium bowl, whisk together the dry ingredients.
-Add them to the wet mixture and mix thoroughly.
+4. In a medium bowl, whisk together the dry ingredients.
+Add them to the wet mixture and mix until well-combined.

 A loaf of chocolate banana bread sits on parchment paper atop a wooden cutting board, with two slices cut and placed in front.
 A colorful floral napkin is partially visible in the corner.

-Karlynn’s Tips and Tricks for Making Banana Gingerbread
+Karlynn’s Tips and Tricks for the Perfect Banana Gingerbread Loaf

-Hide the Banana: If you or your family aren’t big fans of the actual banana taste in banana bread, try using cooking molasses for this recipe.
-It has a bolder flavour than fancy molasses and will easily become the most dominant taste in the loaf.
-You can also increase the amount of the spices if you’d like.
+• Tone Down the Banana Flavor: If you or your family aren’t big fans of a strong banana taste, try using cooking molasses instead of fancy molasses.
+It has a deeper, bolder flavor that becomes the dominant taste in the loaf!
+You can also increase the spices slightly to bring out more of those classic gingerbread notes.

 A close-up of sliced chocolate banana bread on a wooden cutting board, with the rest of the loaf and parchment paper in the background.
 The bread looks moist and rich in color.